 The meadows at Zenda are hayed by a local farmer, but they are not mowed until after August 1st.
 This allows nesting songbirds to finish raising their young.
 This kind of habitat is among the most threatened by development and changing agricultural practices, so it is important to keep large tracts of open grassland available for these species.

 The Macsherry Trail, located in the Crooked Creek Preserve in Hammond, is mowed and trimmed throughout the summer.
-One of our two annual volunteer TILTreks is dedicated to the maintenance of this trail, and in recent years, participants have built foot bridges, mowed, cleared brush and removed fallen trees.
-If you're interested in volunteering to maintain the Macsherry Trail, click here.
+One of our two annual volunteer TILTreks includes the maintenance of this trail, and in recent years, participants have built foot bridges, mowed, cleared brush and removed fallen trees.

 Sissy Danforth Rivergate Trail: